axelhahn/multidoc-generator/docs/_index.md

 ## Description ##

-A bash script to generate a collection of docs from a list oven repositories.
+A bash script to generate a collection of docs from a list of repositories.
 Those must have a docs subdirectory what can be generated to static files with Daux <https://daux.io/>